gaia-platform/gaia-docs/articles/reference/ddl-implicit-relationships.md

 Implicit relationships link rows in tables by defining a relationship between fields in those tables.

 In the Data Definition Language (DDL) file you specify a Value Linked Reference that will establish the relationship.
+An implicit relationship is defined in much the same manner as an explicit relationship except that you use a `where` clause to specify the fields on which the relationship is established.

-`field_name references table_name [using [table_name].field_name] [where table_1.field = table_2.field]`
+`field_name references table_name [using [table_name].field_name] where table_1.field = table_2.field`

-The relationship is considered *implicit* because links between rows are created automatically based on the values of their linked fields, and optionally, values in those rows as specified by the where clause.
+The relationship is considered *implicit* because links between rows are created automatically based on the values of their linked fields and the values in those rows as specified by the where clause.
 This relationship is data-dependent: the linked fields in two related rows must have identical values.

 The `using` keyword is optional.
 It is only needed when you have more than one relationship between the two specified tables.